Endodontist vs. General Dentist – Who should perform your tooth’s root canal work?

 Exactly what it takes to be credentialed as a root canal specialist varies by state and/or country.
 The usual requirements are that the person has:

-- Completed a dental degree. - Which means that an endodontist has the same formal training as your general dentist.
+- Completed a dental degree. – This means that an endodontist has the exact same basic training as your general dentist, in all fields of dentistry.

 - Completed an advanced training program. – This typically involves 2 to 3 years of additional schooling.